ritaturk/xenko-docs/GUIDELINES.md

 The goal of the HOWTO pages is to provide a list of clear instructions to realize a specific thing.
-Each HOWTO page should be independent from other HOWTO pages and guide the reader towards only one and single target.
+Each HOWTO page should be independent from other HOWTO pages and guide the reader towards a single target.
 It should not define nor explain any concept.

 A HOWTO page consists of:

 1. The page title (phrase starting with a verb describing the target)
+2. The knowledge needed to understand the instructions.
-2. The goal of the page and what the user will learn to doc-audience
+3. The goal of the page and what the user will learn to doc-audience
-3. The knowledge needed to understand the instructions.
 4. An image of the final realization (if possible)
-5. A table of content of the main steps taken to reach the objective
-6. The main steps and their explanations and sub-instructions (add the step number in the sub-title)
+5. The main steps and their explanations and sub-instructions (add the step number in the sub-title)

 Example
 ```
 # Add particles inside our UI

+Prerequisites: This page assumes that you know how to use particles and UI elements in general.

 In this page you will learn how to attach particles to an UI element.

-This page assumes that you know how to use particles and UI elements in general.

 ![Particles In UI Image](media/ParticlesInUI.png)

-1. Create your particle Effect(# Create your particle Effect)
-2. Create your UI(# Create your UI)
-3. Add a UI link component(# Add a UI link component)

 ## 1. Create your particle Effect.
+...

+## 2. Create your UI
+...

+## 3. Add a UI link component
 ...

 ```